PatilPrajakta14/Evidence-Protection-System/README.md

-# Evishield: Decentralized Evidence Management System
+# Evidence Shield: Decentralized Evidence Management System

 ![Project Banner](./images/Overview.png)

-**Evishield** is a decentralized evidence management platform built on Ethereum and IPFS.
+**Evidence Shield** is a decentralized evidence management platform built on Ethereum and IPFS.
 It securely registers cases, uploads evidence, and retrieves reports using smart contracts, MetaMask authentication, and IPFS storage.
 Awarded 2nd prize at DIPEX'24 and protected by Intellectual Property India, Evishield ensures transparency, security, and efficiency in the reporting and investigation of crimes.

 ---